FAQs and how to choose

 "When will it get to me?"

-In-stock items (the default bore of each mouthpiece) ship within a day or two and ship from San Francisco via USPS.
-If you order express they get sent priority mail and usually transit in 2-3 days anywhere in the USA.
-Regular shipping is USPS ground.
-International orders are also handled by the USPS and handed off to the local carrier; it varies a lot by region.
+In-stock items (the default bore of each mouthpiece) ship within a day or two and ship from San Francisco via UPS.
+If you order express they get sent 2-day air.
+Regular shipping is UPS ground.
+International orders are calculated at checkout and you can choose your carrier.
 If you have questions just email us and we'll get you a shipping time estimate.